AchillesPunks/Bingie.Mod.Matrix.Skin/README.md

 # Skin Titan BINGIE

-The new Titan for Kodi Leia...
+The new Titan for Kodi Matrix...

 #IMPORTANT NOTE FOR USERS#
 Install the skin through the official bingie repository for updates and the supported addons required!